yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/yugabyte-node-driver.md

 If there is no output or you get an error, verify the parameters included in the connection string.

-After completing these steps, you should have a working Node.JS app that uses the PostgreSQL node.js driver to connect to your cluster, set up tables, run queries, and print out results.
+After completing these steps, you should have a working Node.JS app that uses the YugabyteDB node.js driver to connect to your cluster, set up tables, run queries, and print out results.

 ## Next steps